 Basque County 2020 "Target 60.
-Promote the
+Promote the culture of peace and cohabitation based on respect for human rights and pluralism."

-Bristol 2019 "Improving the Voice of the and Caribbean cultures through music and
+Bristol 2019 "Improving the Voice of the Voiceless (10.1, 10.2, 10.3, 10.4): Ujima Radio are a community radio station that celebrate African and Caribbean cultures through music and informative talk."

-- 45 Target 10.1: By 2030, progressively achieve and sustain income growth of the bottom 40 per cent of the population at a rate higher than the national average. - 46 Target 10.2: By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status. - 47 Target 10.3: Ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard. - 48 Target 10.4: Adopt policies, especially fiscal, wage and social protection policies, and progressively achieve greater equality. - 49 Target 10.7: Facilitate orderly, safe, regular and responsible migration and mobility of people, including through the implementation of planned and well managed migration policies.
+45 Target 10.1: By 2030, progressively achieve and sustain income growth of the bottom 40 per cent of the population at a rate higher than the national average.

+46 Target 10.2: By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status.

+47 Target 10.3: Ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard.

+48 Target 10.4: Adopt policies, especially fiscal, wage and social protection policies, and progressively achieve greater equality.

+49 Target 10.7: Facilitate orderly, safe, regular and responsible migration and mobility of people, including through the implementation of planned and well managed migration policies.

-Buenos Aires 2019 "The City (...) through its nhabitants. (...)
-The Citv seeks to value the cultural in it, by enhancing their cultures and integrating them to Buenos Aires culture.
-This entails social and cultural life (...) and make cultural ncounter, inclusion and cultural pluralism. (...)
-La
+Buenos Aires 2019 "The City (...) through its various programs, seeks to highlight one of its greatest attributes: the multiculturalism of its inhabitants. (...)
+The City seeks to value the cultural heritage of more than 50 communities who live in it, by enhancing their cultures and integrating them to Buenos Aires culture.
+This entails generating spaces for migrants to share their national festivities, history, culture and identity with all the neighbors. (...)
+The Migrants in BA program promotes cooperation and a shared understanding with civil society organizations (...) sensitize the local society on the inclusion of migrants into the social and cultural life (...) and make cultural diversity visible. (...)
+The BA Celebrates Program (...) two-fold purpose of enabling migrant communities to celebrate their national dates, showcasing their culture, history and identity (...) international pioneer in the promotion and protection of Human Rights, focusing on coexistence, dialogue, encounter, inclusion and cultural pluralism. (...)
+La Noche de los Templos (The Night of the Temples) (...)
+40 temples in the City open their doors (...) reflect the spirituality of their communities and are a witness of the cultural, artistic and architectonic heritage of the City. (...) promote rights through different cultural, sportive, artistic and educational expressions."

-Ciudad Valles 2020 "Objective B.5: Contribute and cultural projects, promote (...) customs population, through various training, cultural, To preserve the historical heritage, without guidance. (...)
-Sociocultural Practice as a builder the themes: (...)
+Ciudad Valles 2020 "Objective B.5: Contribute to the improvement of the quality of life of the indigenous population by implementing productive and cultural projects, promote (...) customs and indigenous traditions in the municipality of Ciudad Valles. (...)
+Incorporation of older adults to productive life. (...) supporting to the elderly population, through various training, cultural, employment activities. (...)
+Participation of older adults in festivities and traditions. (...)
+To preserve the historical heritage, without discrimination (...)
+Day of indigenous peoples, Indigenous Women's Day, (...) productive projects for indigenous Afro-American women (...)
+Work meetings (...) with indigenous authorities (...) address concerns, offer quality, clear and truthful guidance. (...)
+Sociocultural Practice as a builder of identity (...)
+Regional development through the UNESCO Geopark program" (...)
+OK campaign with the themes: (...)
 The culture of rap 2020".

-Dangjin 2020 "In the Welfare Center, a cafeteria multicultural affairs. (...)
-Hopefuly, strangeness
+Dangjin 2020 "In the Welfare Center, a cafeteria called "Multicultural Harmony" created for economic independence of migrated women. (...)
+We often use the term "harmony" to describe multicultural affairs. (...)
+Hopefuly, strangeness and awkwardness could be turned into a sense of "us" through warm hands handing over a cup of coffee."

-Ghent 2020 "People living in poverty participate
+Ghent 2020 "People living in poverty participate systematically less in the voluntary sector and in leisure activities such as sports, culture and youth work."

-Gothenburg 2019 "Objectives of Gothenburg's ccess to culture'
+Gothenburg 2019 "Objectives of Gothenburg's 2019 budget: 'All Gothenburg residents have access to culture.'"